A REGENERATIVE FUTURE FOR ALL

 Sustainable building design is about decision making & strategic planning to balance environmental, economic & occupants needs.
 One of the key principles to achieving sustainable development is to ensure the health, diversity & productivity of the environment is maintained & enhanced for future generations & that in doing so, ecological integrity is conserved.

 Some of the considerations when designing a sustainable building are:

 - Good solar access

 - Shading from unwanted sun

 - Fresh air supply, free of toxins & allergens

 - Thermal comfort- adequate insulation, minimising air leakage & thermal transmission (Thermal bridges), high quality windows.

 - Thermal mass, required for Passive solar design but not required for ‘Passive House’

 - Materials that are Sustainable, ie.from renewable resources, have longevity, non toxic, recyclable at end of use, & the benefit they bring to the overall energy performance of the building weighted against the carbon produced in their manufacturing

-- Economically sound- source & recognise systems that save money as well as the environment that have a payback period shorter than their life expectancy.
-Challenge the status-quo on home size, the larger it is the more it costs to build, operate & maintain.
+- Economically sound- source & recognise systems that save money as well as the environment that have a payback period shorter than their life expectancy.ie, ‘Passive House’.
+Challenge the status-quo on home size, ie can rooms have a multi-purpose & therefore reduce the footprint of the house?
+The larger it is the more it costs to build, operate & maintain.
 Establish the true cost of a building project, upfront cost+ running costs + maintenance cost over its life period.
 When we do this analysis it becomes evident that sustainable buildings make better economic sense.